glenrobertson/django-geojson-tiles/README.md

 A simple Django view to serve GeoJSON tiles from a GeoDjango model

 ## Description
-The view will return a GeoJSON FeatureCollection for each tile Each feature corresponds to a row of the model.
+The view will return a GeoJSON FeatureCollection for each tile.

+Each feature corresponds to a row of the model.

 ## Setup